dwyl/contributing/README.md

 ### Issues > Validation

-After creating an issue/story (before you estimate the time required or start working on it) get people's input/feedback to confirm that the description of the story is clear, has enough detail and addresses a real need/issue.
+After creating an issue/story (_before you estimate the time required or start working on it_) get people's input/feedback to _confirm_ that the description of the story is clear, has enough detail and addresses a real need/issue.

-This may feel a bit "bureaucratic" but (we find that on balance) it makes for better remote working because less discussion is "lost" and means everyone can follow along regardless of their location.
+This may feel a bit "_bureaucratic_" but (_we find that on balance_) it makes for better remote working because less discussion is "lost" and means everyone can follow along regardless of their location.

 >There **_must_** be a **comment** from **at least one other person** on the issue acknowledging it and/or confirming the requirement/bug before work starts.
 This is necessary to avoid doing _unnecessary work_. e.g. someone may have already solved that problem or implemented a similar feature on a different project and can point you in the direction of sample code or the PO/Client may deem the issue/story to be lower priority than something else on the list.